Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 After you apply

-Usually, the Board directs the Minister to pay the full amount owing, but the Board has authority to direct the Minister to pay a lower amount.
+Usually, the Tribunal directs the Minister to pay the full amount owing, but it has authority to direct the Minister to pay a lower amount.

 The amount paid by the Minister and any expenses incurred in collecting the debt becomes a debt owed by the operator to the Crown in accordance with section 36(9)(a) of the Act.

 An operator wanting to repay this debt should contact Crown Debt Collections at 780-644-1704.

 Download the Request to Amend – Recovery of compensation application (PDF, 182 KB) form to begin the amendment process.

 - If there have been any amendments made to the surface lease agreement since your last application for recovery of compensation, include a copy of those amendments.

 - If there is any correspondence with the operator, include a copy of this correspondence.
 If you have any new cheque stubs from the operator for this site, include a copy of these.